-2. Not filing out the Renewal FAFSA.
+2. Not filling out the Renewal FAFSA.

 Filling out the FAFSA isn’t a one-time activity.
 Every year, it should be filed as close to October 1st as possible.
 The good news is the form is faster to fill out than it is for the first year because basic information such as addresses is pre-populated.
 However, you will need to update addresses if someone moved.

 3. Not filling out the FAFSA at all.